eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 For this, the following trust relations need to exist:

 1. The User needs to be able to trust the EUDI Wallet Provider.
-This means that the User is sure that he is dealing with the genuine EUDI Wallet Provider responsible for their EUDI Wallet Instance.
+This means that the User is sure that he/she is dealing with the genuine EUDI Wallet Provider responsible for their EUDI Wallet Instance.
 2. The EUDI Wallet Instance needs to be able to trust the EUDI Wallet Provider, meaning that the EUDI Wallet Instance is sure that it is